White sauce with onions - this is a more traditional recipe for onion sauce, that my nan used to make as did my mum years and years ago.

 Add the milk a little at a time, stirring and the while until you have used up all the milk.

-Season with salt and pepper and have a taste - add a little more salt and pepper if need to.
+Season with salt and pepper and have a taste - add a little more salt and pepper if needed.
 Continue to cook the sauce until it has thickened nicely.

 Blend with a stick blender if you really must have a smooth onion sauce.
 Job done!